pivotal-cf/docs-book-cloud-cache/README.md

 To determine which branch of a content repo a book version uses:

 1. Confirm that you are on the correct book branch.
-For example, the currently published doc might be on the `master` branch or on the branch corresponding to its version number.
+For example, the currently published doc might be on the `develop` branch or on the branch corresponding to its version number.

 2. Open the `config.yml` file.

 3. Search for the name of the content repo, for example, `docs-cloudfoundry-concepts`.

 4. Review the `repository` subsection for the content repo.
-If there is no `ref:` tag, then the repo uses the master branch.
+If there is no `ref:` tag, then the repo uses the main branch.
 If there is a `ref` key-value pair, it specifies the branch name of the content repo.
 For example,

   ```
   - repository: